mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 }
 ```

-As you can see, there are declarations of routing and interactor generated by generator already.
-You probably noticed that class declaration is pretty complicated because of some crazy generic stuff.
-Don't worry, after implementing some Viper modules you will get what happens here, but for now just trust the force (the generator, to be more specific).
+As you can see, there are declarations of Routing and Interactor generated by Generator already.
+You probably noticed that class declaration is pretty complicated, because of some crazy generic stuff.
+Don't worry, after implementing some Viper modules, you will get what happens here, but for now, just trust the force (the Generator, to be more specific).

-We're going to start with defining what shall happen on the very beginning of the presenter lifecycle in Viper module - on a presenter to a view attach.
-To achieve that let's override the `attachView(attachingView: LoginContract.View?)` method.
-Don't forget to call super to allow Moviper do its setup work, and don't forget to use `view` property, not the `attachingView` argument as a rule of the thumb! (the latter is necessary for correct orientation changes handling, we will cover it later, as many other details mentioned here :wink: ).
+We're going to start with defining what should happen in the very beginning of the Presenter lifecycle in Viper module - on a presenter to a view attach.
+To achieve that, let's override the `attachView(attachingView: LoginContract.View?)` method.
+Don't forget to call setup to allow Moviper do its setup work.
+Don't forget to use `view` property, not the `attachingView` argument as a rule of thumb! (the latter is necessary for correct orientation changes handling, we will cover it later, as many other details mentioned here :wink: ).

 ```kotlin
 class LoginPresenter :